When you spot amazing vegan food online, you just gotta try it, right?

 Well this is how my 'relationship' with The Athenian started - I stumbled across their food whilst scrolling the web and my initial thought was 'OMG I need to try this' and it kept popping up all over my feed from then onwards - in Facebook ads, in other blogger's Instagram stories... and when then also Nick said one day 'Have you seen this 'The Athenian' place yet?
 Their food looks really nice' I just knew: I had to go.

-Coincidence or not – the day after I had made the decision to visit in my head I had an email from them in my inbox.
-I believe it was a sign that The Athenian and me was just a combination that had to happen.
+Coincidence or not - the day after I had made the decision to visit in my head I had an email from them in my inbox.
+I believe it was a sign that The Athenian and I was just a combination that had to happen.
 Was it love at first sight?
-Probably – if that’s something you believe in 😉 Did the love last after getting to know each other better?
+Probably - if that's something you believe in 😉 Did the love last after getting to know each other better?
 Heck yeah!

-The White City branch is actually located in the White City Place, right next to one of the major offices of the BBC – gosh these people must get great lunch options!
-The entire setup & design of the restaurant could also be described as a ‘fancy canteen’ with it’s long tables, so it’s only fitting that they offer greek street food.
+The White City branch is actually located in White City Place, right next to one of the major offices of the BBC - gosh these people must get great lunch options!
+The entire setup & design of the restaurant could also be described as a 'fancy canteen' with its long tables, so it's only fitting that they offer greek street food.
 The modern decoration including a gorgeous display of plants definitely give the place a chic look, which unwillingly reminded me of Shoreditch 😉

 As you might spot right away: The Athenian is not a fully vegan restaurant and they do offer both meaty & vegetarian options as well.
 Their vegan menu is in fact super fresh (literally!) as they have only just introduced it about 1.5 months ago - and yes I'm already having my fingers crossed that they'll expand it in the future 😉